alix-8/alix-8/README.md

 * A BSIS student at La Verdad Christian College
 * Aspiring to be a Web Developer
-* I’m learning Typescript on our App Dev Course
+* I’m learning React on our App Dev Course
 * Still learning and figuring out other IS roles

 <img width="100%" height="5" alt="water lilies heading bottom" src="https://github.com/user-attachments/assets/36672006-68f7-474b-ae3d-3331c338077d" />